JD Benson, MMFT Intern

 ME AS A PERSON

 My approach to therapy is collaborative.
-I provide a place of support to fit your needs and values to establish trust between us.
-Some people fear asking for help because they don’t want to feel weak or burdensome, or may not have had a positive experience with therapy in the past.
-I offer a space where you can verbalize, process and practice positive transitions and feel heard and understood.
+Some people fear asking for help because they don’t want to feel weak or burdensome or may not have had a positive experience with therapy in the past.
+My hope is to provide a safe place where you can process, explore, and feel heard.
 Whether it is through building new skills or learning to cope with challenges, we will create the kind of therapy that suits you.
-I focus on creating change, stability and building resiliency using your strengths and resources.

 MY THERAPEUTIC APPROACH IS: